Sunny Day Real Estate: Post-second split activity, second and third reunions

 In a 2013 interview with MusicRadar, Mendel stated that Sunny Day Real Estate was inactive.
 According to Mendel, the band attempted to record a new full length after the end of their reunion tour, but the sessions "just fell apart."

 In 2014, the band released a split 7-inch vinyl with Circa Survive on Record Store Day.
-The band's only song from the 7-inch, "Lipton Witch", is their first new material released in 14 years.
+The band's only song from the 7-inch, "Lipton Witch," was their first new material released in 14 years.

 In December 2018, William Goldsmith claimed on his Facebook page that the unfinished fifth Sunny Day Real Estate album remained "silenced, abandoned and buried within the murkiest depths of David Grohl's sock drawer."
 He would later clarify that he was referring to the Grohl-owned Studio 606 where the album sessions took place and were abandoned due to Jeremy Enigk not receiving "the moral support as well as engineering that he deserved."
 Goldsmith also claimed that Grohl disapproved of Nate Mendel's involvement in the Fire Theft, and thus would not be supportive of Mendel completing the new Sunny Day Real Estate LP.
 Via Foo Fighters' representatives, Mendel denied Goldsmith's initial allegations, to which Goldsmith replied that he had not spoken with Mendel since 2011 after a planned conference call to discuss finishing the album did not happen.

 In January 2022, a new Instagram page for Sunny Day Real Estate was set up by Goldsmith, leading to speculation that a fourth reunion of the band was imminent.
 This was confirmed by Spin on January 24, 2022 – with Enigk, Hoerner and Goldsmith confirmed to be involved.
 A North American tour with the Appleseed Cast was announced in May 2022.
 On September 10, Sunny Day Real Estate played their first show of this reunion at The Big Dipper (a venue co-owned by Hoerner) in Spokane.

+On January 17, 2024, an Instagram Reel was posted to the group's page teasing new music featuring a drawing of a tugboat while a snippet of an unreleased song played in the background.
+The song “Novum Vetus” was released on January 27; it was revealed that the song originated during the recording sessions for How It Feels to Be Something On.
+The song was recorded by the three original members of the band, plus their new members, bassist Chris Jordan and guitarist Greg Suran.

 Musical style and legacy

-Sunny Day Real Estate has primarily been considered an emo band, as well as an indie rock group.
-Other musical genres used to describe the band's music include alternative rock, post-hardcore, post-punk and post-grunge.
-They have also used musical elements of grunge.
+Sunny Day Real Estate has primarily been classified as emo, and according to Brian Raftery of AllMusic, the band present "more than a hint of grunge".
+Other musical genres used to describe the band's music include alternative rock, post-hardcore, post-punk, indie rock, and post-grunge.
+The band's sound is characterized by "gnarled" guitar work and Jeremy Enigk's explicitly emotional vocal performances.